NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Titan's Grasp.md

 * * *

-**Effect** You clap the gauntlets together with a thunderous crack that deals 6d10 sonic damage in a 30-foot emanation.
+**Effect** You clap the gauntlets together with a thunderous crack that deals 6d10 sonic damage in a @Template\[emanation|distance:30\].
 Each creature in the area must attempt a DC 35 Fortitude check save.

 * * *